Everyone knows that clients can offer priceless insight into your business.

 Send follow-up emails

-One of the most effective techniques for gathering client feedback is a simple email.
+A simple email is one of the most effective techniques for gathering client feedback.

 Email is still king when it comes to reaching people.